 This causal-attitudinal account has several advantages.
-First, the notion of causality invoked here is easier to pin down than the notion of compresence or collocation suggested by 'here.'2 Secondly, the causal account captures the pre-theoretically appealing idea that perception is stimulus-dependent in a way thought is not (Beck forthcoming, Phillips forthcoming), but instead of involving the actual stimulus-dependence of perceptual states - something which is presumably not introspectively manifest - it adduces an attitudinally imposed stimulus-dependence condition on perceptual objects.
-Thirdly, and most importantly, the causal account handles elegantly the cases of telescopic and live-broadcast perceptions (as well as the recording and sunset cases): in all these cases, although the perceived object is not in any useful sense here (or now), it is still causally responsible for our stargazer's experience as she looks through the telescope; the basketball game in Chicago causes the broadcast, which in turn causes the Tokyo barfly's experience as she watches TV (and causation is transitive).
+First, the notion of causality invoked here is easier to pin down than the notion of compresence or collocation suggested by 'here.'2 Secondly, the causal account captures the pre-theoretically appealing idea that perception is stimulus-dependent in a way thought is not (Beck 2018, Phillips forthcoming), but instead of involving the actual stimulus-dependence of perceptual states - something which is presumably not introspectively manifest - it adduces an attitudinally imposed stimulus-dependence condition on perceptual objects.
+Thirdly, and most importantly, the causal account handles elegantly the cases of telescopic and live-broadcast perceptions (as well as the recording and sunset cases): in all these cases, although the perceived object is not in any useful sense here (or now), it is still causally responsible for the occurrence of the perceptual experience.
+For example, Mars is causally responsible for our stargazer's experience as she looks through the telescope; the basketball game in Chicago causes the broadcast, which in turn causes the Tokyo barfly's experience as she watches TV (and causation is transitive).